 Types of Distribution Channels

-Sometimes distribution channels are analyzed in terms of direct and indirect channels.
-But there are other types of channels of distribution as you’re about to find out.
+Distribution channels are sometimes analyzed in terms of direct and indirect channels.
+But there are other types of channels of distribution, as you’re about to find out.

 But before that, here’s what you need to know about direct and indirect channels of distribution.